Using H-1B Visas To Help Outsource IT Work Draws Criticism, Scrutiny

 He says the H-1B visa has become, unfortunately, a critical part of this outsourcing business model.
 Multinational contractors like Tata Consultancy get thousands of H-1B visas for their workers.
 This visa is intended for high-skilled employees who can't be found in the U.S. — not people doing standard IT work.

-Almeida says outsources such as Tata are misusing the system and undercutting U.S. workers.
+Almeida says outsourcers such as Tata are misusing the system and undercutting U.S. workers.

 "Where does it end?" he asked.
 "We told our kids for years to go to school and get jobs in tech, and now there's nothing for them."